tomasruizr/sails-cb/README.md

 + `bucket`: The Bucket to connect with.
 + `bucketPassword`: Password to connect to the bucket.

-The next attributes can be specified when specifying the connection for defaults, and can be overrided per transactions.
+The next attributes can be specified when specifying the connection for defaults, and can be overridden per transactions.
 Look at the `find`, `update`, `create`, `delete` methods for more info.
-+ `updateConcurrency`: "optimistic" for optimistic transformations of Docs or anything else for pesimistic.
++ `updateConcurrency`: "optimistic" for optimistic transformations of Docs or anything else for pessimistic.
 + `maxOptimisticRetries`: In case of optimistic concurrency, the amount of times it will try to update the docs before fail.
-+ `persist_to`: The amount of servers to ensure persistance of the data before invoking the success callback for `create`, `update` and `delete` operations when working with sdk operations other than `N1QL`.
++ `persist_to`: The amount of servers to ensure persistence of the data before invoking the success callback for `create`, `update` and `delete` operations when working with sdk operations other than `N1QL`.
 + `replicate_to`: The amount of servers to ensure replication of the data before invoking the success callback for `create`, `update` and `delete` operations when working with sdk operations other than `N1QL`.
++ `testMode`: It is used to always order the query results by Primary Key ASC if no other sorting criteria was specified.
+It is used to pass the waterline integration tests which is expecting that to happen.
+It's set to false by default and It is not encouraged to use in production environments and control the sorting options manually in a request basis.
 + `doNotReturn`: Whether to return the result of a Insert, Update, Destroy operation or just a confirmation.
   The default is false and every operation will return the full object.
 In case is true the methods will return:
   + Insert: The `id` of the created Record or `error`.
   + Update: empty if success or `error`.
   + Destroy: empty if success or `error`.
 + `caseSensitive`: By Default all waterline queries are case-insensitive.
-This can be overrided for this adapter in the connection configuration or in a request basis.
+This can be overridden for this adapter in the connection configuration or in a request basis.
-+ `consistency`: The Consistency level that should have de N1QL querys (select) in database: Must be one of the following integer Values:
++ `consistency`: The Consistency level that should have de N1QL queries (select) in database: Must be one of the following integer Values:

   **1**: NOT_BOUNDED: This is the default (for single-statement requests).